 In World’s Finest No. 220, Batman says the wholesome Superman can’t understand a particular villain’s desire for vengeance.
 This begins to establish the differences between the character’s moral codes.

 In Batman and the Outsiders #1, Batman quits the Justice League.
 Batman and Superman have a major fall out.
-Batman believes Superman isn’t willing to do what’s necessary in fighting evil.
+Batman believes Superman isn’t willing to do what’s necessary for fighting evil.
 “We’ve always served as an example to the others,” Superman says, before Batman counters, “I never asked for that, Superman!
 I never wanted men to imitate me—only fear me!”

 History’s most famous Batman-Superman fight occurs.
 Frank Miller’s The Dark Knight Returns is released.
 A weakened Superman loses against an angry Batman who uses new battle armor and Kryptonite to defeat him.